 Through strategic planning, Virginia Tech’s leaders are making headway in the path toward inclusive media for all.
 Verbit’s leadership is humbled to have been selected as the backbone for all automatic speech recognition (ASR) captioning requests at VT, providing accurate and speedy transcriptions that integrate with Kaltura and Zoom.
 The university is continuing to expand its footprint of accessibility.

 “Accessibility is definitely a journey, and not a destination,” Miller said.

-Virginia Tech’s journey toward inclusion will be showcased throughout 2021 on our site as well.
+Virginia Tech’s journey toward inclusion will be showcased on our site as well.
 Connect with us at firstname.lastname@example.org for more information on how you too can implement live captions and transcripts for a more inclusive learning experience.